 Starting at 1pm today, F and G service will be temporarily suspended in parts of Brooklyn and lower Manhattan while we perform urgent signal system maintenance at the Bergen St interlocking.— NYCT Subway.
-Stay Home.
-Stop the Spread. (@NYCTSubway) September 23, 2019
+Wear a Mask. (@NYCTSubway) September 23, 2019

 These service changes will last for approximately one hour. pic.twitter.com/BCmHW9lfx0

 In September, the F had a 66.8% on-time performance — the second worst-performing among all subway lines.

 An MTA investigation last year flagged the factors behind the repeated problems, following a March 15, 2018, meltdown involving the Bergen Street signal system that caused six-plus hours of massive delays on the F and G lines, rippling to the A, C, D, E and M.

 An internal incident report obtained by THE CITY showed “field element controller failure” at the Bergen Street interlocking led to 211 service changes on the F and G lines alone.

 While the MTA pledged to find “long-term solutions,” the interim fixes included posting troubleshooting staff at the Bergen Street stop around the clock, tweaking the system’s circuitry and temporarily suspending service on multiple occasions to perform maintenance.

 “The Bergen Street interlocking was installed as a pilot, so if that pilot failed, the right thing to do is replace the technology,” said Jaqi Cohen of the Straphangers Campaign.
 “But riders need to know new technology will operate differently in order to trust that the MTA is not throwing good money after bad.”